Key Points

 If the premium contributions are not placed in an interest-bearing account, most ILITs will not have any income.
 If this is the case, then no income tax return is needed.

-If, on the other hand, income is being earned by the ILIT (e.g. interest is being earned on cash in the bank), the ILIT may be able to pay for the trustee’s administration so as to offset any taxable income.
+If, on the other hand, income is being earned by the ILIT (e.g., interest is being earned on cash in the bank), the ILIT may be able to pay for the trustee’s administration to offset any taxable income.

-The ILIT will need to obtain a taxpayer identification number in case a return is needed.
+The ILIT will need to obtain a taxpayer identification number in case a return is required.

-The IRS may send the trustee a request for a tax return, but all that may be needed is to write the IRS and tell them there was no gross income.
+The IRS may send the trustee a request for a tax return, but it may be sufficient to write to the IRS and state there was no gross income.

 What Happens If The Beneficiary Demands The Money to be Paid to Them?

-If the beneficiaries demand the money, the Trustee must give it to them.
-This can put into motion a number of unexpected and undesirable events.
+If the beneficiaries demand payment, the Trustee must pay it to them.
+This can trigger a number of unexpected and undesirable events.

-The insurance policy may lapse if there is not adequate money with which to pay the premiums.
+The insurance policy may lapse if there are not sufficient funds to pay the premiums.
 With the life insurance policy lapsed, the beneficiaries would receive no future benefit.

-Depending on your health at the time, you may not be insurable and your demanding beneficiaries have just unraveled an important and valuable element of your estate plan.
+Depending on your health at the time, you may be uninsurable, and your demanding beneficiaries have just removed an essential and valuable element of your estate plan.

 What Should be Included in The Notice to the Beneficiaries Letter?